BurnOutTrader/fund-forge/README.md

 This design allows us to:
 - Use colocation services for running strategies on cloud hardware.
-- Enable a microservices architecture for managing API instances.
+- Enable a microservices architecture for managing API instances including co-location of Api's/ff_data_server instances.
-- Persist historical data between strategies without duplication
+- Persist historical data between strategies without duplication.

 ## Data Server
 The data server is responsible for hosting API instances, persisting historical data and managing broker or vendor specific information required by strategy instances.